bayasdev/envycontrol/README.md

   --dm DISPLAY_MANAGER  Manually specify your Display Manager.
 This is required only for systems without systemd.
 Supported DMs: gdm, sddm, lightdm
   --reset_sddm          restore original SDDM Xsetup file
 ```
+### Warning

+The usage of this tool may overwrite/remove custom X.org configs, please review the source code before proceeding.

 ### Examples